ehabkost/habkost.net/habkost-net/pages/draft-cpuid.markdown

 later.

-# How the Linux kernel keeps track of CPU features
+# How the Linux kernel keeps track of CPU features {#linux-cpuinfo}

 ```mermaid
 flowchart TB